Wonder how your donations are being used? Come see for yourself!

 - “I am very happy I managed bring men closer to their wives.
 I taught men to work with women.” –Lisa, Australia

-If a trip to Uganda doesn’t figure into your immediate plans, you can still keep up with events via photographs and videos posted on Facebook, personal letters from the beneficiaries, and Skype.
+If a trip to Uganda doesn’t figure into your immediate plans, you can still keep up with events via pictures and videos posted on Facebook, personal letters from the beneficiaries, and video chats.